F-Yousefi/F-Yousefi/README.md

 <br><br>

-#### > Due to the sanctions that The U.S.A has imposed against the regime of Iran, we cannot get any certificate form Coursera.
+#### > Due to the sanctions that The U.S.A. has imposed against the regime of Iran, we cannot get any certificate from Coursera.
 However, we can audit the courses, so I decided to pass the courses I like and then share a few projects corresponding to each course to showcase my abilities.

 ||Course Title||Course Title
 |---|---|----|-----|